monsterkodi/salter/README.md

 A command line utility that generates ascii-font headers.

 It watches for changes to source files in (or below) a given directory.
-when a file change occurs it searches for special comment lines, eg:
+When a file change occurs it searches for special comment lines, eg:

 ```coffee
 #!! salt
 ```
-and replaces them with something like this
+... and replaces them with something like this:

 ```coffee
 ###